 As well as our unique festivals and our standalone Camarade events, the EPF has also curated events beyond the UK, with Camarade events in Kosice, Bergen, Vienna, Ljubljana and other cities across Europe.
 The EPF is a mode of literature, commissioned by festivals across Europe for it’s pioneering collaborative and commission events.

-Supported by Arts Council England, National Centre for Writing, National Poetry Library Southbank Centre, Austrian Cultural Forum, Pro Helvetia, Latvian Literature, Flanders Literature, Institut Ramon Llull, Manchester Poetry Library, Nordic Culture Fund, London Bookfair, Kingston University and over 40 international agencies and organisations, the festival is now long established as a feature of the UK’s live poetry culture.
+Supported by Arts Council England, National Centre for Writing, National Poetry Library Southbank Centre, Austrian Cultural Forum, Pro Helvetia, Latvian Literature, Flanders Literature, Cypriot High Commission, Institut Ramon Llull, Manchester Poetry Library, Nordic Culture Fund, London Bookfair and over 40 international agencies and organisations, the festival is now long established as a feature of the UK’s live poetry culture.

 The EPF is designed to be a showcase of not only live literature - that is performances of poetry tailored to the event setting, and not simply recitals of that which is marked upon the page - but new writing methodologies, most notably, as mentioned, collaboration.
 The festival also seizes upon a resurgent and vital interest in European culture in the UK, post-Brexit.
 Vitally, it also engages poets who are often on the margins of their own nations poetry culture, precisely because their work is forward looking and challenging.
 The EPF aspires to be a space in which difficult, multifaceted, layered poetry is presented in an open, welcoming, generous environment.
 The festival is about innovation as well as community, in that the more hospitable the happening, the more challenging the work on display is free to be.